 But if you want a more comprehensive list, take a look here.

-You can also get supplemental magnesium, either as a spray or gel, or as a pill.
-However, the NHS recommends between 270mg and 300mg a day, and it’s more than possible to get that from your diet.
+There are no clear recommendations on how much for magnesium for sleep specifically, however, the NHS recommends getting between 270mg and 300mg of magnesium a day.
 Given the safe upper limit is around 400mg, make sure that any supplements keep you below that level.

 Side effects of taking too much include nausea, abdominal cramps and diarrhoea (it’s a common ingredient in over-the-counter laxatives), and taking supplemental magnesium can also interfere with certain medications, like osteoporosis medicine, and some antibiotics.

-First, you need to make sure that what you’re taking is effective.
+The most important thing when you're taking magnesium for sleep is to make sure what you're taking is actually effective.
 Magnesium comes in countless compounds, and you’ll absorb each at a different rate.
 For example, you’ll need to take significantly more magnesium oxide than magnesium sulphate.